firefoxfoxthrot/developer-web-site/_pages/architecture-apps.md

 A cryptographic seed manager for your iOS device.
-Allows the maintenance of seeds in a closely held device and the easy use of those seeds through `crypto-requests` for either specific keys or for the signature of PSBTs.
+Allows the maintenance of seeds in a closely held device and the easy use of those seeds through [Envelope Requests](/envelope/request/) for either specific keys or for the signature of PSBTs.
 This is our most developed app, and the one that best displays a variety of ways to achieve the Gordian Principles.